stccenter/COVID-19/analysis/CA - Air Pollution/Readme.md

 **Steps**

 * Step 1: Create a new folder and name it as per your preference.
-For example, let's say CA-Air Pollution
+For example, let's say CA_Air_Pollution

 * Step 2: Download the project related materials using the link.
 The downloaded folder has below folders and files: